sazonovanton/SirChatalot/README.md

 Configuration should be stored in the `./data/.config` file.
 Use the `config.example` file in the `./data` directory as a template.

 ## Using GPT-4
 You can use GPT-4 if you got an access to it.
-To do that, you need to change the `OpenAI.ChatModel` and `OpenAI.ChatModelPrice` fields in the `./data/.config` file.
+To do that, you need to change the `OpenAI.ChatModel` and change `OpenAI.ChatModelPrice` field to `ChatModelPromptPrice` and `ChatModelCompletionPrice` (Prompt and completion prices are different for GPT-4) in the `./data/.config` file.
 Example:
 ```
 [OpenAI]
 ChatModel = gpt-4
+; ChatModelPrice = 0.002 - delete this line
 ChatModelPromptPrice = 0.03
 ChatModelCompletionPrice = 0.06
+...
 ```
 ChatModelPrice calculates for the whole message, so it is not representative in this case.
 Use ChatModelPromptPrice and ChatModelCompletionPrice instead.
 They calculate for the prompt and completion separately.